On this page you will find information about:

 Capecitabine is a tablet that you take at home.
 You take the tablets twice a day, 12 hours apart.
 They should be taken after eating a meal and should not be cut or crushed.
 If you find it hard to swallow tablets, or are sick just after taking them, contact your chemotherapy team for advice.

-Read more about how chemotherapy is given.
+Read about how GemCap is given.

 If you are having capecitabine with radiotherapy, you will take capecitabine tablets on the days that you have radiotherapy.
 For example, you may have capecitabine and radiotherapy every day during the week, and then have a break from treatment at the weekend.
 Speak to your doctor or nurse about your treatment.